 Protection for Whistleblowers.
 All Delaware employees are protected from being discharged, threatened, or otherwise discriminated against because they report, to a public body or their employer, the violation of a federal, state, or local law or regulation that has occurred or is about to occur.
+Further, a Delaware employer may not report or threaten to report a Delaware employee's (or their family member's) citizenship or immigration status to a federal, state, or local agency, in response to the employee engaging in a protected activity.
 Similarly, employees cannot be discriminated against because they are requested to participate in an investigation, hearing, or inquiry or because they refuse to violate a federal, state, or local law or regulation.

 Notification.
-The Delaware Worker Adjustment and Retraining Notification Act requires any business enterprise with 100 or more fulltime employees or 100 or more employees that work in the aggregate of at least 2,000 hours per week to provide at least 60 days' advance notification of mass layoffs, plant closings, or relocations to affected employees and their representatives, the Department of Labor Division of Employment and Training, WARN Act Administrator, and the Delaware Workforce Development Board for the locality where the mass layoff, plant closing, or relocation will occur.
+The Delaware Worker Adjustment and Retraining Notification Act requires any business enterprise with 100 or more full-time employees or 100 or more employees that work in the aggregate of at least 2,000 hours per week to provide at least 60 days' advance notification of mass layoffs, plant closings, or relocations to affected employees and their representatives, the Department of Labor Division of Employment and Training, WARN Act Administrator, and the Delaware Workforce

+Development Board for the locality where the mass layoff, plant closing, or relocation will occur.
 This rule does not apply to federal, state, or local government employers.